onecompiler/cheatsheets/onecompiler-apis.md

 ## API to run the code
 Users can integrate the API from their backend servers and execute the code programatically.
-Following is the cURL to call the `/run` API to execure code
+Following is the cURL to call the `/run` API to execute code

 ```sh
 curl --location --request POST 'https://onecompiler.com/api/v1/run?access_token=your_access_token' \